-Today we are delighted and honoured to announce our $22M series B fundraise!
+Today we are delighted and honored to announce our $22M series B fundraising!

-This fundraise demonstrates a huge vote of confidence in Snyk’s developer-first approach, and in the belief that all of you – the amazing community of developers and forward looking security experts – are ready to own and fix open source security.
+This milestone demonstrates a huge vote of confidence in Snyk’s developer-first approach, and in the belief that all of you - the amazing community of developers and forward looking security experts - are ready to own and fix open source security.
 Together, we’ve demonstrated what the future of application security looks like, and are ready to scale our DevSec community.
+So thank you :)

 Our Series B fundraise was led by Accel, with participation from GV and our existing investors Boldstart Ventures, Heavybit and others.
 We thank them for their support.

 This round comes less than 7 months after our previous one, in order to support our rapid growth and expand our developer-first offering.
 We’d love to take the opportunity to share what we’ve achieved, and what’s coming next.

 Our Growing Community

 Over 160,000 developers use Snyk to find, fix and monitor for vulnerable libraries.
 Snyk now protects over 140,000 repositories on source code management platforms such as GitHub, Bitbucket and GitLab.
 These developers are downloading Snyk’s CLI at a rate of 100,000 downloads/week, integrating into their CI and other processes.